What is behind India's rape problem? | Taiwan News

 A culture of violence

-Katke and Kusurkar are concerned about the recurring rape cases – not just in India but all over the world.
+Katke and Kusurkar are concerned about the recurring rape cases — not just in India, but all over the world.
 "We believe that men and boys are not naturally violent; patriarchal norms make them insensitive.
-Therefore, man can be a part of the problem, but he can also be a part of the solution," they said.
+Therefore, not every man is a part of the problem, but every man can be a part of the solution," they said.

-Repeated rape cases have angered many Indians, who are now demanding the capital punishment for rapists.
-Some people even urge authorities to publicly hang the culprits.
+Repeated rape cases have angered many Indians.
+Some are now demanding the capital punishment for rapists.
+And there have also been calls for authorities to publicly hang the culprits.
 Experts say that this, too, shows a rise in violent tendencies in the country.

 On December 6, the police shot all four accused of the Hyderabad rape case in an alleged extra-judicial killing.
 Many Indians lauded the police officers for dispensing "justice."
 Videos on social media showed women in Hyderabad city sharing sweets and celebrating the killings.